openmc-dev/openmc/docs/source/usersguide/random_ray.rst

     separate materials can be defined each with a separate multigroup dataset corresponding to a given temperature.

-<<<<<<< HEAD
 ---------------------------------
 Fixed Source and Eigenvalue Modes
 ---------------------------------

 Both fixed source and eigenvalue modes are supported with the random ray solver in OpenMC.
-Modes can be selected as described in the :ref:`run modes section <usersguide_run_modes>`.
-In both modes, a ray source must be provided to let OpenMC know where to sample ray starting locations from, as discussed in the :ref:`ray source section <usersguide_ray_source>`.
+Modes can be selected as described in the :ref:`run modes section
+<usersguide_run_modes>`.
+In both modes, a ray source must be provided to let
+OpenMC know where to sample ray starting locations from, as discussed in the :ref:`ray source section <usersguide_ray_source>`.
 In fixed source mode, at least one regular source must be provided as well which represents the physical particle fixed source.
 As discussed in the :ref:`fixed source methodology section <usersguide_fixed_source_methods>`, the types of fixed sources supported in the random ray solver mode are much more limited as compared to what is possible with the Monte Carlo solver.

 Currently, all of the following conditions must be met for the source to be valid in random ray mode:

 - One or more domain ids must be specified that indicate which cells, universes, or materials the source applies to.
 This implicitly limits the source type to being volumetric.
 This is specified via the ``domains`` field of the :class:`openmc.IndependentSource` Python class.
 - The source must be isotropic (default for a source)
 - The source must use a discrete (i.e., multigroup) energy distribution.
 The discrete energy distribution is input by defining a :class:`openmc.stats.Discrete` Python class, and passed as the ``energy`` field of the :class:`openmc.IndependentSource` Python class.

 Any other spatial distribution information contained in a particle source will be ignored.
 Only the specified cell, material, or universe domains will be used to define the spatial location of the source, as the source will be applied during a pre-processing stage of OpenMC to all source regions that are contained within the inputted domains for the source.

 When defining a :class:`openmc.stats.Discrete` object, note that the ``x`` field will correspond to the discrete energy points, and the ``p`` field will correspond to the discrete probabilities.
 It is recommended to select energy points that fall within energy groups rather than on boundaries between the groups.
 I.e., if the problem contains two energy groups (with bin edges of 1.0e-5, 1.0e-1, 1.0e7), then a good selection for the ``x`` field might be points of 1.0e-2 and 1.0e1.

 ::